cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/57/UCUMBestPractice.md

 codesystem UCUM: 'http://unitsofmeasure.org'
 code "kg/m2": 'kg/m2' from UCUM

-define "BMI Percentile in Measurement Period":
+define "BMI in Measurement Period":
-  [Observation: "BMI percentile"] BMIPercentile
+  [Observation: "BMI"] BMI
-    where BMIPercentile.status in {'final', 'amended', 'corrected'}
+    where BMI.status in {'final', 'amended', 'corrected'}
-      and BMIPercentile.effective during "Measurement Period"
+      and BMI.effective during "Measurement Period"
-      and BMIPercentile.value is not null
+      and BMI.value is not null
-      and BMIPercentile.value.code = "kg/m2"
+      and BMI.value.code = "kg/m2"
 ```